 You’ve implemented a S2P software solution and now all your procurement worries can be put to rest.
 From now on it’s smooth-sailing.
 Hopefully, not many organisations think so.
 The implementation phase is just a step towards transforming your procurement function into a valuable corporate asset.
 It is, however, a crucial step which, if not done properly, can jeopardise the whole S2P process.

-Organisations that have implemented a S2P software solution need to make sure it is continually improved and delivers on its original business case.
+Organisations that have implemented a S2P software solution need to make sure it is continually improved and delivers on the original e-procurement business case.
 In doing this, aftercare is extremely important and can help solve issues with the system before they become problems.

 There are ways in which you can evaluate your system’s performance, helping you analyse your production data and identify areas where the system is providing real value and also areas of opportunity for improvements to be made.

 XoomTune is just one example of a tool that can help identify issues and ensure benefits are identified and achieved from your S2P solution.
+The service gives you a KPI dashboard with results fed back to you in the context of success metrics and the e-procurement business case.
 You can read more about what it is and how it works here.

 From experience, we know that it’s easy to overlook problem areas and therefore make do with a solution that doesn’t deliver at its full capacity.
 And in the end, it might seem that you didn’t make the right choice with your S2P software solution, or even that this type of solution isn’t a fit for your organisation.
 It might be the case, but more often than not it isn’t.

 There are multiple areas where leveraging the standard functionality would allow a more efficient and optimised system, creating improved supporting processes and behaviours.
 But companies often don’t have the internal resources or time to optimise their solution.